-Muscle or ligament strains/sprains: account for most acute back pain.
-A sprain injury is caused by overstretching or tearing ligaments, and a strain injury is a tear in tendon or muscle.
+- Muscle or ligament strains/sprains: account for most acute back pain.
+A strain injury is a tear in tendon or muscle, and a sprain injury is caused by overstretching or tearing ligaments.
 Both can occur from twisting or lifting something improperly, lifting something too heavy, or overstretching.
 Such movements may also trigger spasms in back muscles, which can also be painful.

 - Herniated discs: can occur when the intervertebral discs become compressed and bulge outward (herniation) or rupture, causing low back pain.

 - Traumatic injury: such as from playing sports, car accidents, or a fall can injure tendons, ligaments, or muscles, resulting in low back pain.
 Traumatic injury may also cause the spine to become overly compressed, which in turn can cause a disc to rupture or herniate.
 The disc can exert pressure on the nerves attached to the spinal cord.
 When spinal nerves become compressed and irritated, back pain and sciatica may result.